 What to do if a child over 1 or adult adult is choking:

 - Encourage them to Cough to see if they are able to clear it themselves.

 - If the obstruction hasn’t cleared, try up to 5 Abdominal Thrusts.
-Stand or kneel behind the child, place one hand in a fist under the ribcage.
+Stand or kneel behind the casualty, place one hand in a fist under the ribcage.
 Use the other hand to pull sharply inwards and upwards in a “J” shaped motion to dislodge the obstruction.
-Never attempt this technique on babies under 1.
+Please ensure you check between each abdominal thrust to check if the obstruction has cleared before repeating.
+Never attempt this technique on babies under 1 or pregnant women.

 If the obstruction has not cleared, call 999/112 for an ambulance.
 Until help arrives, alternate up to 5 Back Blows and 5 Abdominal Thrusts.